wapcaplet/hot-water-by-sunshine/docs/results.rst

   better part of 3 weeks to get here, but I'm finally nearing my target temperature of 140F.

+Since July 23, I haven't kept detailed temperature records.
+Throughout August, the tank temperature usually varied between 100F and 115F.
+We had a lot of partly-cloudy days, and the collector only tends to get about 4 hours of full sunshine.
+Unfortunately, the 130F+ temperatures I saw at the end of July have not reoccurred; in fact, I don't think it has gone over 120F since then.

+Because we bought a couple of window air conditioners in July, so far it's impossible to see what effect the solar heating is having on our electric bill.
+The AC usage more than made up for whatever we've been saving.
+However, now that the weather is cooling off, we haven't needed the AC much during the last month;
+our next utility bill should tell the tale.

 For a breakdown of how much I spent on all this, see :ref:`cost`.

 .. _AdaFruit: http://www.adafruit.com/